-The Enhanced ROI module gives you more control over how the impact of your improvement methods is measured and tracked.
+The Advanced ROI module gives you more control over how the impact of your improvement methods is measured and tracked.

 Reach out to your Customer Experience Lead for more information on enabling this module.